minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

 Overview
 --------

-MinIO supports using an Active Directory / LDAP Connect for external management of user identities.
+MinIO supports configuring a single Active Directory / LDAP Connect for external management of user identities.
 The procedure on this page provides instructions for:

 .. cond:: k8s